AmyJapanese/Obsidian-Wars/README.md

 ---

 ## 📜 License
-This theme is released under the **MIT License**.
+This theme is released under the MIT License with an additional disclaimer.
 Feel free to modify and share, but please credit **AmyJapanese** as the original creator.

+**Additional Disclaimer:**
-**Disclaimer:** If you customize or redistribute this theme and it causes any legal issues (such as using copyrighted material without permission),
+If you customize or redistribute this theme and it causes any legal issues
+(such as using copyrighted material without permission),
 I, **AmyJapanese**, take no responsibility for any consequences.

 ---